AUDIOLOGY101

 Ear - Wikipedia

-In vertebrates, an ear is the organ that enables hearing and (in mammals) body balance using the vestibular system.
 In humans, the ear is described as having three parts: the outer ear, the middle ear and the inner ear.
-The outer ear consists of the auricle and the ear canal.
+The outer ear consists of the auricle, the visible outer part, and the ear canal.
+The middle ear includes the tympanic cavity and the three ossicles.

 Human ear | Structure, Function, & Parts | Britannica